OT-DETECT: Optimal Transport-Driven Attack Detection in Cyber-Physical Systems: Introduction, motivation, and background

-where \(\sigma_i>0\) known. \end{myOCP} See Theorem \ref{thrm:cusum:azuma-type:bounds:new} for further details. \end{itemize} The \embf{key features} of this work are as follows: \textbf{(a)} Our detection scheme \embf{does not} require full distributional knowledge of the process noise, only that it lies in an ambiguity set specified by 1-Wasserstein distance, ensuring distributional robustness. \textbf{(b)} Our detection scheme is \emph{adversary-agnostic}, with no assumptions on the attack model nor on the policy employed by the adversary. \textbf{(c)} We assume the adversary has access to system parameters, nominal control policies, and sensor measurements.
+\end{itemize} The \embf{key features} of this work are as follows: \textbf{(a)} Our detection scheme \embf{does not} require full distributional knowledge of the process noise, only that it lies in an ambiguity set specified by 1-Wasserstein distance, ensuring distributional robustness. \textbf{(b)} Our detection scheme is \emph{adversary-agnostic}, with no assumptions on the attack model nor on the policy employed by the adversary. \textbf{(c)} We assume the adversary has access to system parameters, nominal control policies, and sensor measurements.
 They can learn steady-state behavior, adapt to system changes, collude, and launch attacks accordingly to disrupt attack-free performance.